-Welcome to the 2017-18 school year!
+Welcome to the 2019-2020 school year!

+AR tests are to be taken in each student’s LA class in front of his/her LA teacher.
 Students may take AR tests within the library ONLY with permission from their LA teacher or librarian.

 Please feel free to contact me with any questions or concerns throughout the school year.
 I’m excited to start another year and hope this year is successful for all Grimmer readers!